EhsanZibaei/ehsanzibaei.github.io/_pages/projects.md

 </div>

 <p>
-  From 2023 to 2024, I worked as an R&D software engineer at <a href="https://www.elektrobit.com/">Elektrobit Automotive GmbH</a>, where I developed positioning algorithms for quadrotors by fusing radar point cloud and IMU data.
+  From 2023 to 2024, I worked as a Control Systems Engineer at <a href="https://www.elektrobit.com/">Elektrobit Automotive GmbH</a>, where I developed positioning algorithms for quadrotors by fusing radar point cloud and IMU data.
 This work contributed to improving the accuracy and robustness of autonomous navigation systems.
 </p>
 <p>
   In 2024, I initiated a personal project aimed at improving task and path planning for robotic arms using emerging VLMs and LLMs.
 This is an ongoing project, and I will publish a summary soon.